Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-   1. Wait until queriers and rulers have restarted.
+   1. Wait until queriers and rulers have restarted and are ready.

    1. Monitor resource utilization of queriers and rulers and scale up if necessary.
 Turning off shuffle sharding may increase resource utilization.